 Docent, Pianist, Composer

-I coming from a musical family.
-Every event, was celebrated with the music.
-Music was always around.
-It was basically a big part of our lives.
-From the early days I received a proper education in Liceum of Music in my hometown in Poland.
+I coming from a culture where every event was celebrated with the music.
+From the early days I had received a proper education in Liceum of Music in my hometown in Poland.
 That was the most important period of my music journey.
 I joined a very intense music program, where I have learned the respect and appreciation for music knowlege and art.
 Expressing emotions and felling, creating beautiful music lines and phrases became the routine in our every day task.